Copper Hills High School: Test scores

 Data is from Jordan School District website.

 Orchestra program

 The orchestra program at Copper Hills High School is currently under the direction of Zane Lowry, having previously been directed by Jenna Baumgart (2005-2024).
 The program consists primarily of 2 orchestras: the Chamber Orchestra (combined with the West Jordan High School Chamber Orchestra and being auditioned) and the Concert Orchestra (non-auditioned).
 The program has received many superior ratings at the state and regional level since 2002.
 Recently, the combined Copper Hills/West Jordan Chamber Orchestra received straight superior ratings from their participation in the 2025 UMEA State Orchestra festival, held at Highland High School in Utah.

 In the 2006–2007 school year, the Chamber Orchestra attended a tour of San Diego, California, playing Handel's Concerto Grosso 1 as well as Paul Hindemith's Acht Stuke.
 They achieved superior ratings at the Utah State level competition for orchestras held at Bingham.

+Band program

+The band program at Copper Hills High School consists of Concert Band, Symphonic Band, Wind Symphony, Junior Varsity Jazz, Varsity Jazz, Winter Percussion, Winter Junior Varsity and Varsity Colorguards, and The Mighty Marching Grizzlies.
+Varsity Jazz received a superior rating at the state level in the 2025-2026 year.
+The Mighty Marching Grizzlies are set to perform in the Disneyland Parade on October 19th, 2026 in the California Disneyland Park.